maik-s/sperrips/README.md

 ```
 .
 ├── code: The code of the implementation.
-├── evaluation: The raw files of both evaulation scenarios.
+├── evaluation: The raw files of both evaluation scenarios.
 └── modifications: Patch files of the applied modifications.
 ```